MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

 6. Select **Create rule**.

 The rule is created and activated.
-The rule will be listed in the **Rules** section, which is organized in ascending order by date; the most recently created rule is always listed at the bottom of the list unless you move it.<!--note from editor: Edit okay?-->
+The rule will be listed in the **Rules** section, which is organized in ascending order by date; the most recently created rule is always listed at the bottom of the list unless you move it.

 ### See also